By Treven Pyles

 On the other hand, surgical biopsies are the most accurate diagnostic methods which can also confirm the presence of asbestos fibers in the lungs.
 During a surgical biopsy, one or multiple small samples of tissue will be collected from your lungs and will then be thoroughly examined by a pathologist.
 Additionally, if malignant cells are discovered, the pathologist will be able to properly identify them and you will be assigned a precise diagnosis.
 Surgical biopsies are of many types, depending on how they are performed.
 The most common include:

-If you are diagnosed with asbestosis, mesothelioma or lung cancer, you are eligible for financial compensation from asbestos trust funds.
+Therefore, if you have been diagnosed with asbestosis, mesothelioma or lung cancer, you are eligible for financial compensation from asbestos trust funds.
 Taking legal recourse will not only hold the wrongdoers responsible for their careless actions but will also help you cover your medical expenses more easily.
 Do not hesitate to contact Environmental Litigation Group, P.C. as soon as you receive your diagnosis.
 Unfortunately, time is limited when it comes to asbestos litigation.
-Due to the statute of limitations, you have between one and six years to file an asbestos claim if you decide to request compensation for your injury.
+Due to the statute of limitations, you have between one and three years to file an asbestos claim if you decide to request compensation for your injury.